 - 36. Plaintiff realleges and incorporates by reference the allegations in the preceding paragraphs. - 37.
-Defendant failed to pay Plaintiff and similarly-aggrieved employees for both minimum wages and overtime premium for hours worked in excess of over eight (8) hours per
+Defendant failed to pay Plaintiff and similarly-aggrieved employees for both minimum wages and overtime premium for hours worked in excess of over eight (8) hours per day and forty (40) hours per week for work performed for the Defendant as a result of being

 - 38. To the extent that such unpaid wages were for hours worked in excess of eight (8) in one day or forty (40) in one week, such wages were required to be paid at an overtime rate of one-and-a-half times each employee's base rate of pay. - 39.
 By virtue of Defendant's unlawful failure to provide all wages owed to Plaintiff and similarly-aggrieved employees, Plaintiff and similarly-aggrieved employees have suffered, and will continue to suffer, damages in amounts which are presently unknown, but will be ascertained according to proof at trial. - 40.
-Plaintiff and similarly-aggrieved employees request recovery of civil penalties pursuant to Labor Code section 226.7, which they are owed beginning one (1) year prior to filing this complaint, in a sum as provided by the Labor Code and/or any other statute. - 41.
+Plaintiff and similarly-aggrieved employees request recovery of civil penalties pursuant to Labor Code section 226.7, for all violations which occurred during the Relevant Time Period, in a sum as provided by the Labor Code and/or any other statute. - 41.
 Additionally, Plaintiff is entitled to attorneys' fees, costs, pursuant to Labor Code section 1194 and prejudgment interest.